janakeks/dyna/README.md

 [![Dyna Teaser](https://github.com/dyna-press/dyna-assets/raw/master/dyna-image/dyna-teaser.jpg "Dyna Teaser")](https://dyna.press)

-The Dyna Starter-Theme is based on Underscores and the Gutenberg Starter Theme.
-It is currently under hard development and will soon add some interesting features.
+Dyna is a Starter-Theme, based on Underscores and Gutenberg.
+It is currently under hard development and will become a developer-friendly Theme Framework.
 You may use it, fork it and do something cool with it.

 ## Features